easybuilders/easybuild/README.rst

 ::

+    easy_install --user easybuild
+    export PATH=$PATH:$HOME/.local/bin
     eb HPL-2.0-goalf-1.1.0-no-OFED.eb --robot

-This will build and install HPL, after building and installing a GCC-based compiler toolchain and all of its dependencies using the default EasyBuild configuration, which will install to
+This will install EasyBuild to your home directory ($HOME/.local), update the PATH environment variable such that the 'eb' command is available and subsequently build and install HPL, after building and installing a GCC-based compiler toolchain and all of its dependencies using the default EasyBuild configuration, which will install to
 $HOME/.local/easybuild/software.